huangderek02/comp2120-2022-group-assignment-2/README.md

 Our project consists of the RPG game **Courage** and a customizable game engine **DungeonMaker**.

-For more information on our product, please refer to https://avanidhaliwal.atlassian.net/l/cp/0Wa1vV1W.
+For more information on our product, please refer to our Confluence file: https://avanidhaliwal.atlassian.net/l/cp/0Wa1vV1W.

 #### Courage